 When you’re considering choosing a pigment for a toned surface, think about the effect you want to achieve.

 It’s important to understand different properties of pigments and the overall effect they could have on the outcome of a painting.

-For example, warm toned pigments can be useful for creating sunsets or autumn scenes, where you want to create an incandescent effect in different areas of your painting.
+For example, warm toned pigments can be useful for creating sunsets or autumn scenes.
+Create an incandescent effect in different areas of your painting.

 Imagine an autumn forest with low evening light shining through the trees.
-A sienna undertone would work beautifully to create heat from the sun and would also provide red tones in the autumn leaves in places where you’ve laid down transparent layers of paint.
+A sienna undertone would work beautifully to create heat from the sun.
+It would also provide red tones in the autumn leaves in places where you’ve laid down transparent layers of paint.
 The imprimatura will backlight the transparent layers.

 Think about where you want to show light in your painting and what the lightest colours will be.
 If you are painting yellow morning sun dappled over shimmering leaves, a golden coloured imprimatura of yellow ochre spread over a white gesso ground will be far more luminous to show through the top layers of your painting than any yellow mixture you could make with yellow ochre and white, especially if you are using titanium.

 Create contrast with a toned ground